Giga01-gnl/TryHackMe-Progress/README.md

 **_Network logs_**

->*Notes*: [Low-level copy] is the copy of the hidden files in the sistem whitout damage the original, useful when a machine or system is damaged.
+>**Notes:** [Low-level copy] is the copy of the hidden files in the sistem whitout damaging the original, useful when a machine or system is damaged.
 While the [High-level copy] is the copy of the visible files in the system.

 ### Incident Response Phases